esjaysee/popcorn/README.md

 ### How to Use
 This is good to do for the first use.

-- Open a PowerShell window.
+Open a PowerShell window.

-- Navigate to the installation folder.
+Navigate to the installation folder.

-- Launch .\trailers.ps1 PATH_TO_MY_LIBRARY_ROOT_FOLDER (ex: .\trailers.ps1 z:\movies).
+Run the following command ``./popcorn.ps1 trailers``

-- Wait for the script to finish.
+Wait for the script to finish.

+If you receive any Invalid Name Format errors run the following command ``./popcorn.ps1 fix`` then run  ``./popcorn.ps1 traiers`` again.

 The first run will take a little bit of time depending on the size of your collection.

-You can monitor download progress in the Powershell window or in the most recent log file stored under \logs.
+You can monitor download progress in the Powershell window or in the most recent log file.

 ### Connect with Radarr
-This is the recommended usage.
-- Open Radarr
+Open Radarr

-- Create a new Connection
+Create a new Connection

-  - Go to 'Settings', 'Connect', '+' and select 'Custom Script'.
+Go to 'Settings', 'Connect', '+' and select 'Custom Script'.

-- Set the Notification Triggers to 'On Import' and 'On Rename'.
+Set the Notification Triggers to 'On Import' and 'On Rename'.

-- Set the path to your copy of trailers.ps1.
+Set the path to your copy of trailers.ps1.

-- Test the Connection.
+Test the Connection.

-- Save the Connection.
+Save the Connection.

-### Turn off Logs
-On Line 1 change "$LogActivity = $true" to "$LogActivity = $false".